jenkinsci/coverage-model/README.md

 ![Jenkins Coverage Plug-in Files](doc/jenkins-2.png)

 Additionally, this library is used by my additional [Quality Monitor GitHub Action](https://github.com/uhafner/quality-monitor), that monitors the quality of projects based on a configurable set of metrics and gives feedback on pull requests (or single commits) in GitHub.
-There are also two additional actions available, to autograde student software projects based on these metrics: [GitHub Autograding action](https://github.com/uhafner/autograding-github-action) and [GitLab Autograding action](https://github.com/uhafner/autograding-gitlab-action).
+There are also two additional actions available to autograde student software projects based on these metrics: [GitHub Autograding action](https://github.com/uhafner/autograding-github-action) and [GitLab Autograding action](https://github.com/uhafner/autograding-gitlab-action).

 ![Quality Monitor GitHub Action](doc/quality-monitor.png)